The genus 1 bridge number of satellite knots: Concluding Arguments

 Let $\mc{B}$ be the long annulus containing $\mc{A}$ and sharing its initial end with $\mc{A}$ and which is the maximal union of BSS and VSS.
 The proof of the \href{spool lemma}{Spool Lemma} shows that the terminal end of $\mc{B}$ lies in $D'_1 \setminus D''_1$.
 However, this is impossible, for the terminal end of $\mc{B}$ must be the end of a BNS but $\mc{T}$ is innermost.
-Thus, if Case 2 occurs, $Q$ contains a crushable handle, as on the right of Figure \ref{fig: case2b}. \end{proof}
+Thus, if Case 2 occurs, $Q$ contains a crushable handle. \end{proof}

-\begin{lemma} Suppose that no curve of $Q \setminus \mc{H}$ is nonseparating in $\mc{H}$ and that $Q$ does not have a crushable handle.
+\begin{lemma} Suppose that every curve of $Q \setminus \mc{H}$ separates $\mc{H}$ and that $Q$ does not have a crushable handle.
 Then $Q$ is the union of two bridge annuli $A_1$ and $A_2$, with VSS annuli.
 Each end of each of $A_1$ and $A_2$ bounds a disc in $\mc{H}$ and for each of them one of those discs contains the other. \end{lemma}

 The situation of Lemma \ref{all sep} is depicted in Figure \ref{fig: allsep case}.